 The process of obtaining new leads and turning them into conversions requires investing in marketing for your business.
 After putting in the effort to deliver a tailored experience, you feel delighted to have those leads convert.
 But sometimes, the cost to convert those leads can be greater than they’re worth.

-That’s why you must track your Lifetime Value (LTV) and Customer Acquisition Costs (CAC) ratio to ensure you aren’t overspending to obtain leads.
-This ratio will help you keep your marketing costs in control to earn more revenue for your business.
+The LTV/CAC ratio will help you keep your marketing costs in control to earn more revenue for your business.

 Keep reading to get answers to your burning questions, including: